r57zone/GamepadExternalPedals/README.md

 7. Open the notepad and press the pedals.
 The notepad will display values for pedal calibration.
 For reliability, you can repeat the procedure several times, with USB reconnection, and display the average values.
 Save your data.
 8. Copy [firmware contents](https://github.com/r57zone/XboxExternalPedals/blob/master/MH-ET%20Live/Firmware.ino) and paste into Arduino IDE.
 Change the parameters `Pedal1Min`, `Pedal1Max` and `Pedal2Min`, `Pedal2Max` to the previously saved ones and click the "Load" button.
 If necessary, adjust the values so that the percentage of pressing is across the entire pedal, and also enter the required percentage of the dead zone `DeadZonePercentPedal`.
 9. Enable DInput search for pedals in [DSAdvance](https://github.com/r57zone/DSAdvance) in the configuration file.
+10. You can also use the pedals to press keyboard keys, using [External Pedals Utility](https://github.com/r57zone/XboxExternalPedals/#external-pedals-utility), for example, to activate a function (such as recording video, Discord voice, and so on).

 ## Setup Arduino pedals
 1. Download and install [Arduino IDE](https://www.arduino.cc/en/software).